Hot drinks and food are a leading cause of burns

 Check your home for fire hazards

-• Keep matches, lighters and candles out of reach of children
+• Keep matches, lighters and candles out of sight and reach of children.

 • Make sure there’s proper ventilation and airspace around the dryer.